Learning Discretized Neural Networks under Ricci Flow: Neural Networks in LNE Manifolds

-{\bf Remark:} For neural networks, the point (coordinate) $\boldsymbol{\xi}$ is the parameter vector.
-Therefore, based on Section~\ref{4.1}, we are able to use the parameters of a neural network to construct the LNE metric.
-As a result, we can describe the neural network in the LNE manifold, as measured by the LNE divergence based on Theorem~\ref{thm7}.
+Building upon the concepts introduced in Section~\ref{3.1}, we can leverage the parameters of a neural network to construct the LNE metric (with the neural network's parameter vector $\boldsymbol{\xi}$).
+Consequently, the neural network can be characterized within the LNE manifold, as measured by the LNE divergence based on Theorem~\ref{thm7}.
+The steepest descent gradient in the LNE manifold is given by Lemma~\ref{lem5}, resembling the natural gradient defined in Definition~\ref{def7}.